aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 ./iothub_client/samples/iothub_ll_client_x509_sample/iothub_ll_client_x509_sample
 ```

-The execution result should be the same as we did it to connect to Azure IoT Hub.
+The execution result should be the same as running it on Azure IoT Hub before.

 You can also see the results on AWS IoT Core test console:

 ![](doc/images/aws_iot_core_run_x509_sample_code_03.png)

-## Run Device twins example which connects to AWS IoT Core Shadow
+## Run Device Twins example while it connects to AWS IoT Core Device Shadow

-In Azure IoT device SDK, there is an example for testing device twins.
-The file locates here `iothub_client/samples/iothub_client_device_twin_and_methods_sample/iothub_client_device_twin_and_methods_sample.c` .
-After apply patch, the Azure SDK has ability to connect to shadow, and get and update properties as they did in Azure IoT Hub.
+In Azure IoT device SDK, there is an example for testing device twins -  `iothub_client/samples/iothub_client_device_twin_and_methods_sample/iothub_client_device_twin_and_methods_sample.c` .
+After applying the patch, the SDK can interact with the AWS IoT Device Shadow.

-Like x509 example, we need to modify the connection configurations.
-We can use same configuration in x509 example:
+Modify the connection configuration, while keeping the same certificate and private key:

 ```c
 static const char* connectionString = \